2558 N. San Fernando Rd. Unit B38

 Awesome, glad to have you.
 First thing you should do is to take a look at the answer to the next question and see what kind of welding you might be interested in learning.
 Most people who come into the shop start with either the Intro MIG class or the MIG/TIG/Oxy Taster Class.

-The Intro MIG is about six hours of welding on a Sunday, where you really get a feel for that welding technique.
+The Intro MIG is about six hours of welding on a Sunday (and some Weds), where you really get a feel for that welding technique.
 You get a lot of practice and you learn how to use grinders and it allows you to come back for open shop hours and work on your own stuff then.
 The other one, the MIG/TIG/Oxy Taster, shows you all three kinds of welding in about three hours on a weeknight.
 You’ll get a chance to try each of the techniques, learn what they’re good for, and build a cowbell.
 We cover a lot of material quickly and it’s a lot of fun, but it’s not enough training to come back for open shop.
 Of course, some people also dive right in and sign up for one of the oxyacetylene series classes where you get 6-weeks of classes in using a gas flame torch, building a Calder mobile, a chandelier, or a sculpture.

 I currently offer group classes in MIG, Oxyacetylene, and private classes in TIG.
 MIG and TIG are forms of Arc welding, which means that they both use electricity and an electric arc to weld.
 Both are much faster processes than Oxyacetylene (because that arc heats up to 7,000-10,000*F almost instantly), but both MIG and TIG have their downsides.